Sanjay Sundram - Visual Art

 How do I take part?
 What is the deadline?

-Selected paintings along with names of the young painters and their schools will be displayed at the Trinity Galleries, Shenkman Arts Centre, Ottawa, Canada from February 8 to April 19 2023.
-They will form a part of Sanjay Sundram's exhibition there.
-This is a formal show with a vernissage and associated media coverage.
+Between 50 to 70 selected paintings along with names of the young painters and their schools will be displayed at the Trinity Galleries, Shenkman Arts Centre, Ottawa, Canada from February 9 to April 18, 2023.
+They will form a part of Sanjay Sundram's "Emerge" exhibition there.
+The opening reception/vernissage is on Sunday, Feb 12 from 1 to 3 p.m.
 This project is supported by the City of Ottawa.